 If you have determined your hive is queenless, it’s important to get a sense of how long this has been the case.
 The progress of brood from eggs to uncapped brood to capped brood and finally to adult bees offer the clues you need.

-- If you see eggs, you have the most time to resolve queenlessness since it is clear the queen has been there recently.
+- If you see eggs, you have the most time to resolve queenlessness since it is likely the queen has been there recently (remember, of course, that laying workers can lay eggs too).
 All being well, these eggs will turn to uncapped larvae and then to capped brood, before emerging as adults.
 That buys you some time.

 As workers, they will not have mated, so their only option is to lay unfertilized eggs.
-This of course results in drones.
-This production of only drones becomes a huge problem for the colony, since there are no workers to carry out the roles they fulfill, like foraging.
+This results in drones.
+This production of only drones becomes a huge problem for the colony, since there are no workers to carry ou the roles they fulfill, like foraging.
 The colony will soon die.

 The following signs are clues of laying workers.